marcossimoes/queues/README.md

 ```

 ## Planned Improvements
-1. Merge all specs in one single file: some of the spec files are too short and have common domain with other.
+1. **Merge all specs in one single file:** some of the spec files are too short and have common domain with other.
 It could be easier to go over all specs and understand there interdependence if they are in one single reasonably sized
 file
-2. priority queue is a configuration of the program that would be better organized if displayed in the same
+2. **Priority queue should be a configuration** of the program that would be better organized if displayed in the same
 initial step where the agents-and-jobs queues map is specified
-3. the program now assumes that a job request is only made after an agent already exists.
-If an agent is added
+3. **The program should no assume that a job request is only made after an agent already exists.** If an agent is added
 to the agents seq, after a job request is assigned, even if there is a corresponding job waiting to be assigned
 nothing will happend.
 This should be change so as when an agent is added, the program loos for requests and jobs waiting
 that could now be assigned.
-4. the program assumes that an agent and a job will never be entered twice.
-This should be changed.
+4. **The program should not assume that an agent and a job will never be entered twice.** This should be changed.
 One possible
 behaviour is that an agent or a job added by the second type could be considered an update on the respective structure
 properties, and this should replace the previous one.
-5. reading and writing to stdin and stdout are implemented via slurp and spit.
-This could be made safer by using edn
+5. **Reading and writing to stdin and stdout should not be implemented via slurp and spit.** This could be made safer by using edn
-6. there are no error handling in place.
+6. **There should be error handling in place.**

 ## Bugs
 1. runtime checks with fdef are still not coded
 2. logging functionality is till not coded
 3. none of the option in tun are still coded

-...
+4. running app without specifying a file path still not working